zzhhjjj/Megatron-scripts/README.md

 huggingface-cli login
 ```
 2. Download the dataset
 Save the dataset to the `datasets/dataset_name/raw` folder.
-The output file is in jsonl format. only "text" field is needed.
+The output file is in jsonl format.
+Only "text" field is needed.
 ```bash
 python download.py
 ```